Upcoming Action Movies I Can’t Wait To See In 2025 And Beyond – Avatar: Fire & Ash, Greenland 2: Migration And More

 Street Fighter - October 16, 2026

-Though no footage has been released as of October 2025, there is still a little more than a year before this one is slated to hit big screens around the world.
-However, I can’t wait to find out more about one of my most anticipated upcoming video game movies.
+No footage has been made public as of December 2025, and there is still a little less than a year before this one is slated to hit big screens around the world.
+However, I can’t wait to find out more about one of my most anticipated upcoming video game movies, especially after Cody Rhodes namechecked Van Damme when hyping it up.

 With more movies being announced all the time, it won’t be long before this list of upcoming action flicks gets even longer.
 In the words of Bart Scott: “Can’t wait!”